-The classical ‘Chèré Couloir’ (II, D+) on Triangle du Tacul is one heck of a multi-pitch mixed ice climbing adventure.
+The classical ‘Chèré Couloir’ (II, D+) on Triangle du Tacul is one heck of a multi-pitch alpine climbing adventure.
 A steep ice fall delicately squeezed into a tiny gully accompanied by several bare granite rock sections.
 This is a must climb!
 But beware of other climbers on the route.

 During a week long climbing endeavor on Mont Blanc in France in May 2016 I stayed three nights in the beauty of the Vallée Blanche on top of Aiguille du Midi on the Mont Blanc massif.
 The tallest mountain on the European continent!